 To relieve cramping:

-When someone develops symptoms of heat exhaustion, such as nausea, dizziness and a rapid heartbeat, act quickly:
+Act quickly when someone develops signs and symptoms of heat exhaustion, such as nausea, dizziness and a rapid heartbeat:

 - Move the person into a shady or air-conditioned space, and elevate his or her legs slightly.